Creative Writing in Schools

 The release of our final assets began at the end of February 2019 with a special report from our evaluator, LKMco, containing recommendations for the creative writing sector.
 The LKMco report explores how individuals and organisations across the country can continue to champion and support writing for young people.

 April saw the development of the new phase of Dare to Write?, including new portals offering resources for writers of all ages, backgrounds, and levels of experience to discover the joy of writing.
-Explore the first two portals, the Dare to Write?
-Core and Library here.
+Explore the first three portals, the Dare to Write?
+Core, Library, and Atlas, now.

 We’d like to thank everyone who contributed to the Creative Writing in Schools programme.
 Although the programme has now finished, the legacy will continue.
 Many of the resources that we are creating will provide the groundwork for our 2019-21 phase.